-Keep in mind, however, that some supports that students are offered on content assessments are not appropriate to a test of English language proficiency.
+Keep in mind, however, that some supports students use on content assessments are not appropriate to a test of English language proficiency.
 For example, students cannot use a bilingual dictionary while taking ACCESS for ELLs, even if they would typically use one during a language arts or science assessment.
-Check your member/state page of the WIDA website for any state-specific guidance on providing accessibility support, and refer to the Accessibility and Accommodations Supplement for detail on accessibility supports available to students taking ACCESS for ELLs.
+Check your member/state page of the WIDA website for any state-specific guidance on providing accessibility support, and refer to the Accessibility and Accommodations Manual for more details on the supports available to students taking ACCESS for ELLs.

-Beyond the supports available to all students, individuals with disabilities documented in Individualized Education Programs (IEPs) or 504 Plans can be offered a variety of accommodations, such as alternate test formats or assistive devices.
-The Accessibility and Accommodations Supplement describes the questions you need to consider as you work with support teams to determine which accommodations effectively allow students to demonstrate their English language abilities while maintaining the validity of the test.
-Consult the Accessibility and Accommodations Supplement, your member/state page of the WIDA website, and the test administrator who will work with the student as you plan testing accommodations.
+Beyond the supports available to all students, individuals with disabilities documented in Individualized Education Programs (IEPs) or 504 Plans can be offered a variety of accommodations.
+The Accessibility and Accommodations Manual describes the questions you need to consider as you work with support teams to determine which accommodations effectively allow students to demonstrate their English language abilities while maintaining the validity of the test.
+Consult the Accessibility and Accommodations Manual, your member/state page of the WIDA website, the IEP or 504 team, and the test administrator who will work with the student as you plan testing accommodations.